 8 Tips for Effective Branch Management

 Each branch should have a single policy for who can make changes, when CI builds happen, what tests to run, etc.

-- Use Branch for Release/Milestones: In the real world, releases have to be made while development continues.
+With most projects, releases have to be made while development continues.
 Create branches to separate a release while final testing is running or if you have multiple releases in production.